 When you have sensory impairments, you generally aren’t aware of them.
 You turn down the music if it’s too loud, and you take off your sweatshirt if it’s too hot.
 Children on the autism spectrum, on the other hand, are unable to cope with sensory challenges in the same way that neurotypical children can because their senses tend to give them inaccurate information.
-Teachers should learn exactly what sensory issues are and what kinds of sensory issues they are likely to experience in the classroom before inviting an autistic child into the classroom.
+Before welcoming an autistic child into the classroom, teachers should learn what sensory issues they have and what kinds of sensory issues they are likely to encounter.

 Stimming and Self-Regulation are Good